Your cat fluffy has come home with ear mites, acquired from one of her feline friends. Is your dog in danger of contracting the pesky little critters?

 Wounds, inflammation, and infections in the ear from your pet scratching

-Ear mites can move to other parts of your dog's body if infestation grows out of control
+Ear mites can move to other parts of your dog's body if the infestation grows out of control

 Ear mite infection is most commonly caused by Otodectes cynotis, parasites that live out their life cycle in your pet’s ear canal, feeding off skin debris, wax and oils.
 They lay their eggs in the ear, which hatch every 3 weeks, and grow to be reproducing adults.
 They are spread by direct contact with infected animals.